Secret Project Refugee Family

 - Connor, Risa and Lev in Neal Shusterman's Unwind, though what they are running away from is not a secret.
 They are running away from being "unwound", or having every body part taken away from them.

-- The clone commandos who desert in the Republic Commando series count as this, though the Grand Army is far from secret by that time.
+- The clone commandos who desert in the Republic Commando Series, though the Grand Army is far from secret by that time.

 Live Action TV

-- It's consciously averted in the first season of Dark Angel, as the escaping X-5's decide to split up to avoid capture.
+- It's consciously averted in the first season of, as the escaping X-5's decide to split up to avoid capture.
 However, Max acquires one of these in the second season with Alec and Joshua and later a whole city of transgenics.

-- Dark Angel also played it straight, with a squad of younger transgenics who stayed together (giving Max a chance to be Mama Bear).
+- It's also played straight, with a squad of younger transgenics who stayed together (giving Max a chance to be Mama Bear).

 - Babylon 5: Telepaths who were not in Psicorps attempted to run away.
 Some were more successful than others.